 The Associates in Arts in Political Science for Transfer (AA-T) helps students learn about the operation of political authority at the local, national, and international levels.
 Besides studying American political institutions, students will examine other governments, their civil codes, policy issues, and decision making.
 In addition, appreciation will be gained for the growing role of international actors, and importance of global issues.
 The AA-T in political science is intended for political science majors who seek a bachelor's degree in a similar major at a CSU campus.
-The Associate Degree for Transfer (AA-T or AS-T) is a special degree offered at California Community Colleges.
-Students who complete an AA-T or AS-T are given priority consideration when applying to a particular program that is similar to the student's community college major.
-Students completing the AA-T are guaranteed admission, but not necessarily to the major or campus of their choice.
-Students are advised to consult with a counselor to verify transfer requirements.

 This program will be a general preparation for careers in government, conflict resolution, criminal justice, civil service, international organizations or corporations, education, journalism, law, public administration, public service, and research.

+MAJOR CORE COURSES

-REQUIRED MAJOR CORE COURSES UNITS POLI 1 3
+COURSE SUBJECTS COURSES UNITS AMERICAN POLITICAL INSTITUTIONS POLI 1 3.00